by Tracy C. Brown

 Ah-ah-ah!!!
 Do not expect any response from me.
 I am a truly important archaeologist.
 I am famous.
 I am too good to interact with you and other people like you.
 Please.
 Do not contact me.
 Do not touch my Holy body.
 I have not yet ascended into Heaven to sit at the right hand of God the Father.

 Personally, I do not like professional archaeologists who make a priori negative assumptions about the strangers who contact them—-and then automatically fire back insulting messages at them.
-As a matter of policy, I try not to make such assumptions because they can easily be wrong.
+As a matter of policy, I try not to make such assumptions about other people because they can easily be wrong.

 Instead, I first seek further information from any stranger who has contacted me.
 I nicely ask deep and incisive questions of that person.
 Based on the answers received, I carefully call around and otherwise check out the person and his background to see if he is a safe person or some bad actor who is likely up to no good.
 You would be surprised at how easy it is to find the real goods on a person just by making a few telephone calls, sending out a few e-mail messages to the right people, or investigating people on-line (either through pay people search services or just personal investigation on the Internet).
 If a stranger contacts me, but refuses to answer my deep and incisive questions, that person is not going to get very far with me on anything.
 They will certainly not get any archaeological site locations.